MicrosoftDocs/cpp-docs/docs/dotnet/how-to-migrate-to-clr.md

  Exporting DLL data is error-prone, and not recommended.
 This is because the data section of a DLL is not guaranteed to be initialized until some managed portion of the DLL has been executed.
 Reference metadata with [#using Directive](../preprocessor/hash-using-directive-cpp.md).

 ### Type Visibility
  Native types are now private by default.
 In Visual C++ .NET 2002 and Visual C++ 2003, native types were public by default.
 This can result in a native type not being visible outside the DLL.
 Resolve this error by adding `public` to these types.
-See [Type and Member Visibility](../misc/type-and-member-visibility.md) for more information.

 ### Floating Point and Alignment Issues
  `__controlfp` is not supported on the common language runtime (see [_control87, _controlfp, \__control87_2](../c-runtime-library/reference/control87-controlfp-control87-2.md) for more information).
 The CLR will also not respect [align](../cpp/align-cpp.md).